shamima-g/slack-mail-devops/README.md

-# Slack - DevOps Management
+# Slack - mail DevOps Management

 ## Overview

 The provided sample includes:
 - Get a bot user token in Slack
-- Get a list of channels in a Slack Team
-- Post formatted messages to Slack in different channels using Bot User .
+- Send email notifications from Gmail.
+The sample Solution sends out emails' summary in formatted messages to Slack from your configured Gmail account.
+You can post messages to any channel you want to alert containing the information concerning the mails you want to pass on.

-This sample shows how Linx automatically post formatted messages to Slack.
+This sample shows how Linx automatically reads emails from GMail and post formatted messages to Slack.
 Once this Slack integration is active, the sample posts messages to Slack Channel.

 ---